Frequently Asked Questions

 4.When can I apply?

 The application window for the 2021/22 academic year opens in October 2020.
 You can apply any time from then until the end of this academic year (July 2021).
 As applications are processed, interviews may be offered through video links at this current time.
 As places are accepted, then the course may show as being 'Closed' whilst applicants make final decisions about places.
 Once all places have been taken, then the course is permanently Closed.

 6. What can I do to prepare for teacher training?

-We urge all potential applicants to visit our schools.
+We urge all potential applicants to visit our schools if possible.
 Any prior school experience enables you to gauge if teaching is the right profession for you.

 We also encourage potential applications to read widely.